Daten0/Crowd_Detection/README.md

 # Crowd_Detection
-This project using YOLO, and O-openCV
+This project using YOLO, and openCV

 ## Overview